Log in

 Not Your Everyday Staff Report: Re-thinking Development Procedures for Equity and Transparency | 1 CM Equity

 Fact!
-Effective and engaging staff reports don’t need to be anomaly.
+Effective and engaging staff reports don’t need to be an anomaly.
 Discover how changes to your staff reports can increase transparency and the community’s understanding of the planning process.
-Investigate how consistent and accessible development procedures can ensure equitable decisions and encourage greater inclusivity for minority business enterises (MBE) and start-ups.
+Investigate how consistent and accessible development procedures can ensure equitable decisions and encourage greater inclusivity for minority business enterprise (MBE) and start-ups.
 Learn how to address shortcomings in staff reports and hear practical techniques your municipality can implement tomorrow to improve communication with the public, applicants, and governing bodies.
 Recommendations to make every day planning tasks and processes more accessible to the public will also be presented.

 AICP